echo2echo/Count-Lines-of-Code/README.md

 *** --omit flag is still a work in progress.
 As a temporary work around place the count_lines_of_code.pl script in a directory with a least one other file to be counted.  ***

-Until --omit flag is fixed you will need at least 2 files in the directory you ar using the script.
-Or create a small perl file for the script to run without errors
+Until --omit flag is fixed you will need at least 2 files in the directory you are using the script.
+Or create a small perl file for the script to run without errors.
+A bug.

   	$ echo "Fill file for functionality" > omit.pl